OpenBankProject/OBP-Hola/README.md

 ## Build with maven

-Build with `mvn clean package`
+Check out the code from this repository and build it by running `mvn clean package` inside the main folder.

-Hola JAR file will be in `target` folder
+The resulting JAR file of Hola App will be in the `target` folder.

 ## Prepare truststore
 Assuming OBP-API server URL is: `apisandbox.openbankproject.com`